-Winter is coming and the heating in homes across the UK is getting cranked up.
+When cold weather arrives heating in homes across the UK gets cranked up.
 Rather than reaching for the thermostat as the weather turns colder, we should all instead be doing more when it comes to saving energy around the house.

 Is turning off lights, choosing showers over baths and washing clothes at 30°c really enough?
 Recent research suggests that there’s a whole lot more we could be doing to conserve energy on a day-to-day basis.